Oil-Pickled Scarlet Elf Cups

 - 1 teaspoon salt

 - Cold-pressed rapeseed oil to cover (around 300ml)

 - Clean the scarlet elf cups using a small brush to remove any dirt or detritus.
 Wipe away any mud using dampened kitchen paper.
 Stubborn, dried-on mud and moss may need to be scraped or even cut away with a sharp knife.
 Trim away any tough stems and set the mushrooms aside.

 - Put the vinegar into a large pan with the coriander seeds, peppercorns, orange peel and bay leaf.
 Bring to the boil, then turn the heat down and simmer gently for 10 minutes to infuse.

 - Strain the vinegar into a jug and then pour it back into the pan.
-Discard the spices, lemon peel and bay leaf.
+Discard the spices, orange peel and bay leaf.

 - Bring the vinegar back up to the boil, add the salt and the mushrooms and bring back up to the boil again.
 Simmer for 3 minutes, or until the mushrooms are soft but still holding their shape.

 - The mushrooms are now sterilised, so avoid touching them with your hands.
 Using a slotted spoon, lift the mushrooms out of the vinegar and lay them on a clean tea towel or some kitchen paper to drain and cool for about 30 minutes.